Udege language: Orthography

 Previously an oral language, in 1931 an alphabet was created for writing Udege as a part of latinisation in the Soviet Union.

 In 1938 the policy of latinisation was reversed and the written Udige language was banned by Soviet authorities.
 Books in Udihe were collected and burned.
-Evgeny Schneider, an Udige language author and translator was declared an enemy of the people and executed.
+Evgeny Schneider, an Udige language author and translator, was declared an enemy of the people and executed.

+Udege is currently written in two versions of the Cyrillic alphabet, known as the "Petersburg" and the "Khabarovsk" versions, which represent different dialects of Udege.
+The Khabarovsk version, for the Khor dialect, is used more often.